 - Timetabling and resourcing concerns are always tricky, but especially in the current school funding environment.

 - The degree to which staff are trained is very important.
-We have always focused on a coaching model for staff who deliver the Thinking Reading programme, but now we are also moving towards a coaching model for intervention leadership, to embed good practice and high evaluation standards.
+We have always focused on a coaching model for staff who deliver the Thinking Reading programme, but now we are also using a coaching model for intervention leadership, to embed good practice and high evaluation standards.

 - It is necessary to use a robust screening system which enables the school to allocate students to different levels of intervention.
 It is surprising how often we come across a lack of clear criteria or policy in this area; often directing a student to an intervention is reactive to teacher referrals or behavioural difficulties, instead of proactive in identifying needs and addressing these before they impinge on progress.